Integrating STACK at the University of Trieste, Italy.

 -

-Technical Issues: There were initial technical difficulties with STACK’s server integration, but IDEMS provided support to resolve these issues.
+Technical Issues.
+There were initial technical difficulties with STACK’s server integration, but UniTS supported by IDEMS resolved these issues.
 Additionally, the lead instructor addressed technical issues as they arose throughout the course, ensuring smooth ongoing functionality.

 -